Tuition and Financial Aid

 Military Benefits

-Golden Gate University has been a proud member of the Yellow Ribbon Program since its inception in August 2009 and is in the top 15% nationwide of colleges and universities who have committed to a large dollar grant to the Yellow Ribbon Program for our country’s veterans to start or complete their educational goals.
+Golden Gate University has been a proud member of the Yellow Ribbon Program since its inception in August 2009.
+We are in the top 15% nationwide of colleges and universities who have committed to a large dollar grant to the Yellow Ribbon Program for our country’s veterans to start or complete their educational goals.

 - Chapter 33 Post 9/11 Tuition/Fees & Yellow Ribbon Program